sam-b/windows_kernel_address_leaks/notes/gSharedInfo.md

 ![](https://github.com/sam-b/windows_kernel_address_leaks/raw/master/notes/screenshots/gSharedInfo_win_1703_struct_size_example.png)

-At this point the phead and pOwner very much look like handles, so I hooked up a kernel debugger to validate this.
+At this point the phead and pOwner fields very much look like handles.
 Additionally a lot of the new fields have recurring values (for example unknown's value is constant for each object type (bType)) so I figured I might be able to get some insight into those at the same time.

 ## pHead/pOwner Verification